Windows App: Upload Documents

 2. Click +NEW, then select Bulk Upload.
 You can also right-click the TaxDome Windows application tray icon and select Bulk Upload.

-Check our tips on folder preparation below:
+Check out our tips on folder prep below:

-4. Click UPLOAD FILES to add your documents to TaxDome.
+5. Click UPLOAD FILES to add your documents to TaxDome.

-Preparing folder structure for bulk upload
+Preparing the folder structure for bulk upload

 A client ID is a unique combination of two letters and one number, such as JB1 or AR2.

-Creating account folders in bulk from clients list
+Creating account folders in bulk

 When using the Bulk Upload feature (details here) or copying files from TD Drive to your local folders or vice versa, you need to have account folders created on your computer.
 Here, we will show you how to do it quickly, even if you have dozens of clients.